jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-misc-issues.md

 Adding parameters to the system interface of a related object or extensive extension of system commands is a way to let a retrieval procedure be represented by an object instead of a command.

-A command in Encircle can have multiple return values, but when you convert the command into the retrieval procedure of a related object, the command will actually have a single return value.
+A command in Encircle can have multiple return values, but when you convert the command into the retrieval procedure of a related object, the command might actually have a single return value.
 So in this case, you do have the concept of having only one single return value, unlike commands, in which you can have multiple return values.

 There are no plans yet to make a command, that is a retrieval procedure, and a related object with an extensive retrieval procedure, two completely equally present views on the same thing (like other flat and structured interchange concepts within the language, like exchangeability of class commands and command parameters).